-Because of this, with inactive local accounts present in Automation Suite, there is a risk that local accounts and directory accounts are mismatched, which can lead to unintended elevation of permissions.
+Because of this, with inactive local accounts present in Automation Cloud, there is a risk that local accounts and directory accounts are mismatched, which can lead to unintended elevation of permissions.

 To remove inactive user accounts:

-- Log in to Automation Suite as an administrator.
+- Log in to Automation Cloud as an organization administrator.